yoni206/ar-class-2024-hw1/README.md

 The meaning of each block is a definition of dependencies:
 - The described package is the one listed right after `package: ` in the first line of the block.
-- The list after `Depends: ` is a list of packages that need to be installed in$ order to install the described package.
+- The list after `Depends: ` is a list of packages that need to be installed in order to install the described package.
 A comma means "and", a pipe means "or".
-- The list after `Conflicts: ` is a list of pckages that conflict with the described package -- they are not allowed to be installed if we want to install the package.
+- The list after `Conflicts: ` is a list of packages that conflict with the described package -- they are not allowed to be installed if we want to install the package.

 The meaning of the last line of the file is just a list of packages that we want to install.